 “I’ve bought this hybrid because we put the climate action first and we’d like to be at the forefront.
 It’s an improvement in emissions, but also a way to reduce the noise level when driving on city streets,” Jönsson says.

-Local transport for local products
+Local transport for local needs

 It comes as no surprise that Åhus Åkeri is recognised for its work and dedication to quality, environment, and safety & health.
 Jönsson’s business continuously decreases emissions and with that engagement, he seeks to be a role model for the industry.
 But it’s also essential for retaining the Absolut assignment.